alexanderghose/mongoose-continue/w01/d5/tic-tac-toe/readme.md

 	2.3) Use a variable to represent three different possibilities - player that won, a tie, or game in play.

 3) Store DOM elements on the page that will be accessed in code more than once in variables to make code more concise, readable and performant:
-	3.1) Store the 9 DOM elements that represent the squares on the page.
+	3.1) Depending on our choice of how we're representing the state of the game, we can either store/cache the 9 DOM elements (eg., divs) that represent the squares on the page, or we can store the div containing the 2D array.
+For example, let square1 = document.getElementById("square1") or let myGrid = document.getElementById("board") or let winMessageDiv = document.getElementById("winMessageDiv"), so that we can later just modify the square visually by doing things like myGrid.addEventListener("click", ...)  or   square1.innerHTML = "X" or any other UI update.

 4) Upon loading the app should:
 	4.1) Initialize the state variables: